Introducing your partners to Slack Connect

 Slack Connect is a faster way to work with people from outside your company.
-Save time by bringing everyone that you work with into one place – no more switching between different tools.
+Save time by bringing everyone you work with into one place—no more switching between different tools.

-We’ve put together some tips to get you and your partners started, plus a customisable email template that you can send to your partners, customers or vendors to help them start working in Slack.
+We’ve put together some tips to get you and your partners started, plus a customizable email template you can send to your partners, customers or vendors to help get them started working in Slack.

 How to invite your partners

-Slack Connect is available with any paid subscription.
-You can choose to use either channels or direct messages to communicate with your partners, just as you can when using Slack with your internal colleagues.
+Slack Connect is available with any paid plan.
+Just like when using Slack with your internal colleagues, you can choose to use either channels or direct messages to communicate with your partners.

 How to get started